Skip to content

 });

-This create another instance of the Pente domain, scoped to only the investor and the custodian.
+This creates another instance of the Pente domain, scoped to only the investor and the custodian.

 Create private bond subscription